danielbangm/map-in-sentinel/README.md

 -  Understanding event logs
 -  Understanding the use of windows Defender Firewall
--  Gain a better understanding on how to run a script with powershell ISE
+-  Gain a better understanding of how to run a script with powershell ISE

 <h2>Environments and Technologies Used</h2>